tgenman/STEM_vault/notes/math/probability/Bernoulli(p).md

 - A person who can be either healthy or sick with a certain disease.
 - The preference of a person who can be either for or against a certain political candidate.

-Furthermore, by combining multiple Bernoulli random variables, one can construct more complicated random variables, such as the [[Binomial(n, p)]]
+Furthermore, by combining multiple Bernoulli random variables, one can construct more complicated random variables, such as the [[Binomial Bin(n, p)]]

 #### [[Expected Value E(X)]]